altocodenl/cell/readme.md

 @ is reactive!
 If the value at it changes, things are re-run.
 This also goes for functions, if their definitions are changed, they are re-run.

+create responders as soon as you have well formed calls. have them in dataspace themselves, in their own data representation based in fourdata.

 @done to be done, rather than "return". add a value next ot it.

 fluent hash style: as long as you don't need parenthesis, you can add multiple things right to left. the responses will be shown call by call.